benjaminpettus/endurable-boa/README.md

 - Writing present tense git commit messages: 25 pts
 - All exercises in the Mostly Awesome Guide are completed and pushed to GitHub: 25 pts
 - At least 10 exercises on CodeWars are completed: 25 pts
+- Short description of what was learned from completing the codewars exercises is easily readable: 25 pts

 ## Resources